 Cottage Flowers that Reseed Themselves.
-Have you seen some PINS on Pinterest that read something like this: “Don’t plant these 20 Flowers” then you read the article and they list tons of the plants I share here.
+Have you seen some PINS on Pinterest that read something like this: “Don’t plant these 20 Flowers!” or “32 plants you should never grow!” then you read the article and they list tons of the plants I share here?

-I have a hard time with misinformation like that.
+I really have a hard time with misinformation like that.
 Here is why.